 After walking out on Hank, Evan, and their dying mother more than 20 years ago, Eddie R. Lawson (Henry Winkler), the brothers’ estranged father, reappeared in the Hamptons a few years ago, intent on rebuilding his family.
 While Evan welcomed the charming Eddie with open arms, Hank was less forgiving of Eddie’s past, and of his recent squandering of HankMed funds.
 But with some persistence and good old-fashioned charm, Eddie managed to find a place for himself in his sons’ new lives.

-And just when Hank was willing to give Eddie a second chance, Boris revealed Eddie's latest shady business dealings, and Eddie was sentenced to time in prison.
+And just as Hank began to give Eddie a second chance, Boris revealed Eddie's latest shady business dealings, and Eddie was sentenced to time in prison.
 While the Lawson boys were disappointed, they were proud of their father for coming clean and facing the music.

 Prison proved to be a turning point for the once-roguish older Lawson.
-While there, Eddie began mentoring and helping prisoners less fortunate than him.
-Upon his release, Eddie published his teachings and lectures in a self-help book he entitled: "L.I.F.E. - Life Is For Enjoying."
-And as his book reached the best-seller lists, Eddie embarked on a motivational/book tour to support it, but not before returning to the Hamptons first.
-Through it all, Eddie's gotten closer with Hank and Evan, gained his sons' respect, and become the father he always wanted to be.
+Eddie began mentoring less fortunate prisoners.
+And upon his release, Eddie published his teachings and lectures in a self-help book.
+He embarked on a motivational speaking tour to support it, but not before returning to the Hamptons first.
+Through it all, Eddie’s grown closer to Hank and Evan, gaining his sons’ respect, and becoming the father he always wanted to be.